benjmorris6556/fuel_data_pipeline/README.md

 ## Useage

-Ensure a .env file exists in the Fuel Data Pipeline that specifies the required enviroment variables.
+Ensure a .env file exists in the main directory that specifies the required enviroment variables.
 For example:

 ```
 GOOGLE_APPLICATION_CREDENTIALS=<PATH_TO_YOUR_GCP_SERVICE_ACCOUNT_CREDS>